 How does Driveline work?
 Each family is assigned a unique identifier number or family ID and placards are issued to each family.
-For your student's safety students will not be released without a copy of the placard.
-The unique placard is to be placed on the vehicle's rear-view mirror.
+For your student's safety students will not be released without a copy of the placard or by verbally sharing the number with the parking lot attendant.
+The unique placard is to be placed on the vehicle's rearview mirror.
 At pick up the family ID is used within the Driveline to link the parent's vehicle with the students in their family.
 Families are given two placards.
 These can be shared with others who may pick up your student or to share with carpools.
 There will be a charge for replacement placards.

 Upon a parent's arrival to the school at release time a staff member enters the family ID from your clearly displayed placard into a device.
-This sends the information to the classroom teachers' computers or phones.
-The student is then released from the classroom or line, if outside.
+This sends the information to the classroom teachers' computers.
+The student is then released from the classroom.
 Although we will have staff to assist them in the training process it is crucial to stress with your students that they are to walk directly to the pickup zone when the family ID number pops up in their classroom.
-If your student does not come to the zone in a timely fashion, you may be asked to park in a designated spot to clear the Driveline or to simply move forward and wait at the front of the line
+If your student does not come to the zone in a timely fashion, you may be asked to park in a designated spot to clear the Driveline or to simply move forward and wait at the front of the line.